 The inaugural class for the Doctoral program in Nursing Practice was accepted in January 2010.
 The doctoral students are developing skills in systems management, outcomes measurement, patient safety, and healthcare informatics.

-The Lansing School of Nursing and Health Sciences offers the following nursing proprams: Undergraduate, Bachelor of Science degree in Nursing (BSN)
+The Lansing School of Nursing and Clinical Sciences offers the following nursing programs: Undergraduate, Bachelor of Science degree in Nursing (BSN)